ERROR-PC/mia-tasks/README.md

 # MIA Training Project
 ## Overview

 This repository contains the code for the MIA team training, at the Faculty of Engineering Alexandria University.
-The training consisted of a series of 3-day tasks, each focusing on a specific challenge.
+The training consisted of a series of tasks, each focusing on a specific challenge.
 Each task is implemented in its own branch.

 ## Project Structure.

+**main branch**: Contains this explanation.

-main branch: Contains the base structure and initial setup. task_1, task_2, ...: Individual branches for each task.
+**task_1, task_2, ...**: Individual branches for each task.

 ## Task Breakdown